 Thus, it is helpful to restore the ideal pH level, which is 7.4 to 7.8, and makes it fit for the swimmers.

 You may have heard that lowering the pool’s pH level is easy compared to raising the pH level.
-Therefore, you may need to check the pH level timely to achieve pH balance.
+Therefore, you may need to check the pH level multiple times to achieve pH balance.

 However, before you proceed to raise the pH level, make sure to test the pH level and start accordingly.